QuCla/ChatHelpMessage/README_EN.md

 # Ask for help

-- (EN) - Adds button to ask for help in mission log.
+- Adds button to ask for help in mission log.

 The script is working for [@Rettungssimulator](https://github.cim/Rettungssimulator).